YoonjungChoi/CMPE255_TEAM10/README.md

 Here is an example.
 If someone says that 'On plus side LOOK AT THE SKY LAST NIGHT IT WAS ABLAZE', We can understand it does not mean 'disaster' but it means metaphorically something.
 However, It is not clear to the Machine.

 Thus, our TEAM10 will investigate what techniques are for NLP and explore them.
+First step is about data cleaning, which means that removal of meaningless data, e.g. html tags, url, emojis.
+Second step is about applying practical algorithms e.g. stop words, stemming to find the root of words.
+Third step is about word embedding to transform text into numerical feature vectors, e.g. Tf-Idf, word2vec.

 Other submissions of Kaggle used similar preprocessing and a single model or even in case of ensemble, it trained with the same data set.
-**However, we tried to find the best combination of feature vectors and model and made custom voting classifier combined each combination, e.g. SVM with CountVectorizer, Decision Tree with Tf-Idf, Logistic Regression with CountVectorizer.**
+**However, we tried to find the best combination of feature vectors and static models and made custom voting classifier combined each combination, e.g. SVM with CountVectorizer, Decision Tree with Tf-Idf, Logistic Regression with CountVectorizer.
+Also, we investigated dynamic model e.g. LSTM**

 ## Data set